rikiyay/covid19/README.md

-## Simulation of "Flatten the Curve"
+## Simulation: "Flatten the Curve"
 In this repo, we investigate:
 - Impact of Social Distancing
-- Influence of Period of Social Distancing
+- Influence of Social Distancing Period
 - Efficacy of Lightswitch Method (described [here](https://covid-measures.github.io/) by Marissa Childs et al)

 ---